-- (1) Unless otherwise ordered by the Court, where cases are consolidated, whether for trial only or otherwise, the caption of all documents filed after consolidation shall list first the name and docket number of the lowest numbered case in the group, with words "consolidated with" or abbreviation "c/w".
-This shall be followed by a listing of the names and docket numbers of only those cases to which the document applies. - (2) The caption of the lowest numbered case will serve as the identifying caption during the pendency of the consolidation and will continue to be used even if that particular case is closed.
+Unless otherwise ordered by the Court, where cases are consolidated, whether for trial only or otherwise, the caption of all papers documents filed after consolidation shall list first the name and docket number of the lowest numbered case in the group, with words "consolidated with" or abbreviation "c/w" indicative of the consolidation.
+This shall be followed by a listing of the names and docket numbers

+- of only those cases to which the paper document applies.
+Attorneys shall furnish copies of papers filed according to the number of cases to which the papers apply. - The caption of the lowest numbered case will serve as the identifying caption during the pendency of the consolidation and will continue to be used even if that particular case is closed.

 (c) Constitutional Questions.
-Whenever the constitutionality of any act of Congress is, or is intended to be, drawn into question in any suit or proceeding to which the United States, or any agency, officer or employee thereof as such officer or employee, is not a party, counsel for the party raising or intending to raise the constitutional issue shall notify the Court, in writing, of the existence of that question (to enable the Court to comply with 28

-U.S.C. § 2403).
+Whenever the constitutionality of any act of Congress is, or is intended to be, drawn into question in any suit or proceeding to which the United States, or any agency, officer or employee thereof as such officer or employee, is not a party, counsel for the party raising or intending to raise the constitutional issue shall notify the Court, in writing, of the existence of that question (to enable the Court to comply with 28 U.S.C. § 2403).
 A copy of such notice shall be served upon each of the other parties.
-The notice shall give the title of the cause, a reference to the questioned statute sufficient for its identification, and the grounds upon which the statute is claimed to be unconstitutional.
+The notice shall give the title of the cause, a reference to the questioned statute sufficient for its identification, and the respects in grounds upon which the statute is claimed to be unconstitutional.